What Is The Best SanDisk Format for Your Storage Devices? Your Answer Is Here - Qiling

 Step 2.
 Press Windows + E to open File Explorer.

 Step 4.
-Set a new file system format to your SanDisk devices, such as NTFS, FAT32, or exFAT.
-Tick "Perform Quick Format" and click "Start".
+To set a new file system format to your SanDisk devices, select the desired format (NTFS, FAT32, or exFAT), check the box for "Perform Quick Format", and click "Start".

 Format SanDisk using File Explorer